vanboom/bootstrap-error-styling/README.md

-# FoundationErrorStyling
+# Bootstrap Error Styling

-This gem configures your Ruby on Rails application to style form field errors using Foundation 4 error class tags.
+This gem configures your Ruby on Rails application to style form field errors using Bootstrap 3 Validation state classes.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'foundation_error_styling'
+    gem 'bootstrap-error-styling'

 And then execute: